Safest Teeth Whiteners

 Other factors that can cause gingivitis include:

 You can often treat minor gum inflammation and gingivitis with good oral hygiene.
-But many people benefit from professional treatments that reduce inflammation, treat and control severe gingivitis, and improve gum health.
+But many people benefit from professional treatments.

 Professional treatment options for gingivitis include: